masterxavierfox/batian/README.md

-# batian
+# Batian

-Free, open source, self-hosted application monitoring and alerting platform.
+Batian is a free, open source, self-hosted application monitoring and alerting platform built on Go.